Skillinge in English

 Both here in the village and close by, you will find Provence-style eateries with fine food based on fresh local produce.
 In spring and autumn, we can also promise the best sea trout fishing in Sweden.
-Skillinge makes an ideal location for living, with its own well-regarded village school (ages 2-12), mini supermarket, pharmacy & post outlet, theatre and a year-round restaurant plus an ever-increasing selection of boutique shopping!
+Skillinge makes an ideal location for living, with mini supermarket, theatre and a restaurant plus an ever-increasing selection of boutique shopping!

 With Copenhagen Airport just 80 minutes drive away (Malmo even less!) – Skillinge has great connections for business or leisure travel.